The Best Diet to Build Muscle

 Protein is required to build the muscle fibers, so make sure you have a good amount of it at each meal.
 However, you don’t need to eat the excessive amounts that some people recommend.
-One gram per pound of bodyweight per day is plenty to stimulate maximum growth.
-If you eat more than this you will not build any more muscle.
-In fact some studies have shown that excessive protein intake can actually inhibit protein synthesis.
+One gram per pound of body weight per day is plenty to stimulate maximum muscle growth, and eating more than this will not result in additional gains.

 When you eat eggs, eat the whole egg.
-Never throw the yolk away as this is by far the most nutritious part.
+Never throw the yolk away, as this is by far the most nutritious part.
 You don’t need to worry about the cholesterol in eggs, as eggs also contain a phospholipid called lecithin which reduces the absorption of cholesterol.
-Besides which, your body can usually self regulate cholesterol levels well enough anyway.
+Besides, your body can usually self regulate cholesterol levels well enough anyway.
 So when you eat more of it, you simply produce less of it yourself.

 If you are overweight you do need to keep your carb intake fairly low in order to lose the excess fat.
-Or you can cycle your carbs, so you only eat them on your training days, and not on off days.
+Or you can cycle your carbs, so you eat more of them on your training days than on your off days.
 But if you are skinny and lean you will need to eat a lot more carbs in order to grow.

 Carbs are muscle sparing, and they help to plump out the muscles, making them full and hard.
 They also supply the fuel required to ensure optimum performance in your workouts.

-As a rough guide, if you are looking for moderate muscle growth whilst losing a little fat at the same time, eat about 0.5g of carbs per pound of bodyweight on off days and one gram per pound of bodyweight on training days.
+As a rough guide, if you are looking for moderate muscle growth whilst losing a little fat at the same time, eat about 0.5 g of carbs per pound of body weight on your off days and one gram per pound of body weight on your training days.

-Carbs should mostly come from healthy foods such as rice, oats, potatoes, sweet potatoes, pumpkins, squash, buckwheat, millet and quinoa.
-Try to avoid white flour products and sugary foods as much as possible.
+Carbs should mostly come from healthy foods such as rice, oats and other whole grains (provided you can tolerate grains well), potatoes, sweet potatoes, pumpkins, squash, buckwheat, millet and quinoa.
+But try to avoid white flour products and sugary foods as much as possible.